Steve McQueen (director): Shame (2011)

+12 Years of Slave (2013)

 McQueen's next film was 12 Years a Slave (2013).
 Based on the 1853 autobiography of the same name by Solomon Northup, the film tells the story of a free black man who is kidnapped in 1841 and sold into slavery, working on plantations in the state of Louisiana for twelve years before being released.
+On the process of making 12 Years a Slave, actor and producer Brad Pitt stated: "Steve was the first to ask the big question, 'Why has there not been more films on the American history of slavery?'.
+And it was the big question it took a Brit to ask."

 The film won the Academy Award for Best Picture in March 2014, becoming the first Best Picture winner to have a black director or producer.
 The film also won a supporting actress Oscar for Lupita Nyong'o.
-On the process of making 12 Years a Slave, actor and producer Brad Pitt stated: "Steve was the first to ask the big question, 'Why has there not been more films on the American history of slavery?'.
-And it was the big question it took a Brit to ask."